 Like most hobbies, the more you brew, the greater your skill set.
 With experience comes familiarity but first you must learn to “speak Kombucha.”
 Heck – you might end up like us, singing to your cultures and calling them your Boochie Babies!
 Coochie coo Boochie boo!

-Since the SCOBY can come in a variety of shapes, sizes and colors, it can be easy to mistake a healthy brew for a science experiment gone awry.
-However, using the guidelines below, you too will be able to recognize the 5 signs of a healthy Kombucha brew.
+Since a healthy SCOBY can come in a variety of shapes, sizes and colors, it can be easy to mistake a healthy brew for a science experiment gone awry.
+However, using the guidelines below, you too will be able to recognize the 5 signs of a healthy SCOBY and Kombucha brew.

 TRY THIS – Smell your batch everyday and taste it too.
 You will quickly learn how to detect how much sugar is present with just your nose.

 One of the most obvious signs of a health Kombucha brew is the formation of a new healthy SCOBY (Symbiotic Culture of Bacteria and Yeast – often referred to as a “baby”).
 While SCOBY growth will vary with the seasons due to differences in temperature, air pressure and the like, the culture is hardy and is constantly reproducing as part of its survival strategy.
 SCOBYs do not miraculously appear fully formed, but grow in gradually until the entire surface area of the brewing vessel is covered.
 This survival strategy creates a seal which slows down evaporation and allows for the anaerobic fermentation to occur.